mattt/TTTRandomizedEnumerator/README.md

 =======
 **Random Access (Collection) Memories**

-Mix things up with your collection classes with style and class (well, a category, but you get the idea).
+Mix things up in your collection classes with style and class (well, a category, but you get the idea).

-Sure, `<NSFastEnumeration>` gets all of the glory these days, but we can all make a little room for that fresh jam from 1995: `NSEnumerator`.
-Is that too much to ask?
+I think we can all make a little more room in our hearts for `NSEnumerator`, that fresh jam from 1995.

+> Random aside: did you know you can reverse an `NSArray` in a single line with `NSEnumerator`? `array.reverseObjectEnumerator.allObjects`.
+Boom.

 Anyway, this is the best way to randomly step through the objects of an `NSArray`, `NSSet`, or `NSOrderedSet`, as well as the keys and values of an `NSDictionary`.